eli64s/readme-ai/README.md

 Alternatively, you can set up the OpenAI API key in a .env file in the root directory of the project.

-### Running PydocsAI
+### Running README-AI

-Once you have installed PydocsAI, you can generate a README file for your codebase by running the following command:
+Once you have installed README-AI, you can generate a README file for your codebase by running the following command:

 ```sh
 python src/main.py